chapel-lang/chapel/doc/rst/technotes/initializers.rst

 declaration, except that the name of the function is "init", and there is no return type specifier.

-When an initializer is called, the usual function resolution mechanism is applied to determine which user-defined initializer to invoke.
+When an initializer is invoked, the usual function resolution mechanism is applied to determine which user-defined initializer is required.

 The following example shows a class with two initializers: